arthurHamon2/Reactable-like-prototype/README.md

 I did this project with my teammate, Thomas Betous, during my internship at Teesside University in 2011.
 The main purpose was to create a project similar to the reactable (http://www.reactable.com/), but on a horizontal smartBoard.
-We spent a few months on this and end up with a prototype.
-We did not implemented all of the functionalities of the reactable project but at least the basic ones.
+We spent a few months on this and we ended up with a prototype.
+We did not implemented all the functionalities of the reactable project but at least the basic ones.

 Functionnalities